liferay/lexicon-site/src/pages/docs/patterns/Charts/chart-color-palette.md

 ---
 title: "Colors"
-description: "Colors must be the last choice you make to differentiate elements.
-Lexicon provides a specific color order, combinations and rules to follow when you create a new chart component, including patterns, dash lines and shapes."
+description: "An specific color palette with the aim to provide the best charts user experience."
 layout: "guide"
 weight: 2
 ---

 <div class="page-description">{$page.description}</div>

+Colors must be the last choice you make to differentiate elements.
+Lexicon provides a specific color order, combinations and rules to follow when you create a new chart component, including patterns, dash lines and shapes.

 ### Flat Colors